Farnham Writer’s Center

 While many students use the Writers’ Center to receive feedback on particular pieces of writing, those who seek more intensive collaboration may enroll in WP 112, a one-credit course that establishes weekly meetings with designated staff members.

-Writers’ Center tutors work with writers across Colby’s diverse extended community: first-year composition students; students diagnosed with learning differences; senior scholars; students for whom English is not a first language or who do not speak English in their home environments; job and graduate school applicants; fellowship candidates; and writers interested in developing skills specific to personal, professional, and civic contexts.
+Writers’ Center tutors work with writers across Colby’s diverse extended community: first-year composition students; students diagnosed with learning differences; senior scholars; students who speak English as an additional language; job and graduate school applicants; fellowship candidates; and writers interested in developing skills specific to personal, professional, and civic contexts.

-The Farnham Writers’ Center, located in room 206 on the second floor of Miller Library, is open Monday through Thursday during the day and Sunday through Thursday evenings.
-Appointments may be made online at web.colby.edu/farnham-writerscenter.
+The Farnham Writers’ Center, located in room 206 on the second floor of Miller Library, is open Monday through Thursday during the day and Sunday evenings.
+Appointments may be made online.